razzius/intermediate-git/presentation.md

 ---

-*staging area*
+*using the staging area*

-When you're working on any given thing in software, you might end up touching unrelated other things.
+Often beginners to git will simply `git add .` and commit all changed files.

-Often beginners to git will simply `git add .` then commit all their changes.
+. . .

 (IDEs often make this too easy)